QRTP — QR Transport Protocol

 Wirehair max blocks64,000Per fountain

-Last-descriptor flag0x80Set on stream_type of the last descriptor in a full frame
+Last-stream flag0x80Set on stream_type of the last stream header in a full frame

 Max frame buffer2,953 bytesMax binary payload per QR (Level 40, low ECC)